elastic/e2e-testing/e2e/README.md

 For Windows or other platform support, we are providing support to run the tests in the ephemeral CI workers for the underlaying platform: in other words, we are going to install the platform-specific binaries under test in a CI worker, connecting to the runtime dependencies of the test suite in a remote location (another worker, Elastic Cloud, etc.).

-## Test Implementation

-We are using Cucumber + Godog to implement the tests, which implies that the implementation files are using Go as programming language.
-In these Go files we are going to create the connections to the `Given`, `When`, `Then`, `And`, etc. clauses in a well-known file structure.
-If you have a feature file created, and any well-formatted scenario on it, running `godog` (or `make functional-test`) for that test suite will print out a Go snippet with empty test methods implementing the scenarios that are present in your feature file.

-If you created the test suite using the build system (`SUITE=foo make create-suite`), then a Go file named after the test suite will exist under the suite's root directory.
-This Go file will represent the main program to be executed in the tests, containing a boilerplate structure that includes:

-- a `TestMain` method representing the test suite.
-- a Go struct representing the state to be passed across steps in the same scenario.
-- global variables to be passed across steps and scenarios, creating APM traces and spans for the life cycle methods of Godog (before/after Step/Scenario/Suite)
-- initialisation methods for `godog`'s life cycle hooks: _InitializeScenarios_ and _InitializeTestSuite_.
-    - InitializeTestSuite: contains the life cycle hooks for the suite (`BeforeSuite and AfterSuite`)
-    - InitializeScenarios: contains the life cycle hooks for each test scenario (`BeforeScenario, AfterScenario, BeforeStep and AfterStep`)

 ## Generating documentation about the specifications
 If you want to transform your feature files into a nicer representation using HTML, please run this command from the root `e2e` directory to build a website for all test suites: